- Casting Style: Pact Magic

 Edgar’s body stood in the dark, covered in scars.
 Each one a different compact that had been made and sealed within his flesh.
 Each runic scar emanating the dark power with which he had bound himself to.
 With a mere thought, dark fire wrapped around his hands and black smoke followed his every step.
 There were no disguises any longer.
 He walked out of the cellar to kill the King…

 Warlocks draw their magic from Patrons with whom they have forged a Pact.
 They bind themselves a supernatural power and draw power directly from that source.
 Demons are the most common participants in such Pacts due to the inherent nature of Demons to make binding contracts.
 However, a Pact can be made with any supernatural being assuming that they can be found.
 When a Warlock makes a Pact with a selected Patron there is always a clause established to allow either party to leave the Pact but that must be agreed on in advance.
-The most common clauses involve the Warlock bringing a replacement and then transferring her pact to the newer warlock.
+The most common clauses involve the Warlock bringing a replacement and then transferring her pact to the newer Warlock.
+The Soul just like the body wants to heal and overtime will start to erase the mark of any pact.
+Each Pact must be renewed at least once a year in order to maintain it’s power.
 Other escape clauses may be found in play.

 As an additional cost the total Bleed Out time for a Warlock is reduced in minutes by the number of Pacts they currently have open at the time with a minimum Bleed Out time of 30 seconds.

-The Tolerance even the most hardened Warlock has to endure the power they channel is limited.
+The Tolerance that even the most hardened Warlock can endure is limited.
 Each pact, however comes with small deeds that or short prohibitions that, when practiced will restore a limited amount of the Warlock’s Tolerance.
-If no Deeds are done all Warlock Tolerance Recovers 30 minutes after the last activation (Active Pacts do not stop the Reset from happening).
+If no Deeds are done all Warlock Tolerance recovers 30 minutes after the last activation (Active Pacts do not stop the reset from happening).

 Brands and Soul Marks